 Also, tax payment is very vital in Spain.
-Ensure to pay before the tax due.
+Ensure to pay before the tax is due.
 This is to avoid unnecessary fines and penalties.
 Also, remember tax evasion from a Spanish resident is a crime.
 Always stay updated with the Spanish tax rate because of the regular state tax law changes.

 Each individual is entitled to an equal tax payment system whether rich or poor.
 Tax payment should be charged according to the tax authority laws.

-Spain, like other countries have several categories of corporations as below:
+Spain, like other countries, have several categories of corporations as below:

 - SLL – Sociedad Limitada Laboral